nidhiigupta/TCS-Code-Vita-Solutions/2017/2.Chakravyuh/README.md

 needs your help to track of Abhimanyu's advances.
 Write a program that tracks how many power points Abhimanyu has collected and also uncover his trail
 A Chakravyuha is a wheellike
 formation.
-Pictorially it is depicted as below
-Fig 1.
-Chakravyuha
-A Chakravyuha has a very welldefined coordinate system.
+Pictorially it is depicted as Fig 1.
+Chakravyuha A Chakravyuha has a very welldefined coordinate system.
 Each point on the coordinate system is manned by a certain unit of the army.
 The CommanderInChief